10 Horribly Inappropriate Things That Happened At Funerals

 We Just Can’t Even With This One

-Dale Decker suffers from the rare condition known as “Persistent Genital Arousal Disorder,” which means he can experience dozens of unprompted orgasms in a single day.
+Christine Decker (formerly Dale Decker) suffers from the rare condition known as “Persistent Genital Arousal Disorder,” which means they can experience dozens of unprompted orgasms in a single day.
 What’s this got to do with funerals?
-According to the video above, while kneeling before his father’s casket at the funeral he had nine orgasms in front of his entire family.
+According to the video above, while kneeling before their father’s casket at the funeral they had nine orgasms in front of their entire family.